lady-h-world/My_Garden/reading_pages/Secret_Guest/tgans8.md

 A higher positive SHAP value suggests that a feature contributes more efforts to pushing the predicted value higher, whereas a lower negative SHAP value indicates that the feature adds more efforts in pushing the predicted value lower.

-Firstly, she checks the <b>positive class records</b> where the real data trained model predicted correctly while the synthetic data trained model predicted wrong.
+Firstly, she checked the <b>positive class records</b> where the real data trained model predicted correctly while the synthetic data trained model predicted wrong.
 * In <b>"Large Positive Proba Difference"</b> chart, she chose records with `real_data_predicted_probability - synthetic_data_predicted_probability >= 0.6`.
   * The left SHAP decision plot represents feature contributions from the real data.
 Organized right-leaning lines suggest features collectively contribute to higher probabilities, the correct class.
   * The right SHAP decision plot represents feature contributions from CTGAN's synthetic data.
 Organized left-leaning lines suggest features collectively contribute to lower probabilities, the incorrect class.